Toivoa: The Flame of Hope!

 “Sorry about that,” he said with an awkward laugh.
 “I should have paid a bit more attention to my surroundings.”

 “That’s no laughing matter, stupid hot head!”
 Lynx growled, storming up to him.
-He grabbed onto Ray’s and began to shake him.
+He grabbed onto Ray’s shoulders and began to shake him.
 “I seriously thought you were going to die being sent flying like that!
 You need to keep your focus on the enemy.”

 “You were the one who distracted me though,” Ray stated bluntly with petulant expression.